ALEEEHU/World-Simulator/README.md

   title={Voyager: Long-Range and World-Consistent Video Diffusion for Explorable 3D Scene Generation}, author={Huang, Tianyu and Zheng, Wangguandong and Wang, Tengfei and Liu, Yuhao and Wang, Zhenwei and Wu, Junta and Jiang, Jie and Li, Hui and Lau, Rynson WH and Zuo, Wangmeng and others}, journal={arXiv preprint arXiv:2506.04225}, year={2025}
 }

+@article{yuan2025immersegen,
+  title={ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies}, author={Yuan, Jinyan and Yang, Bangbang and Wang, Keke and Pan, Panwang and Ma, Lin and Zhang, Xuehai and Liu, Xiao and Cui, Zhaopeng and Ma, Yuewen}, journal={arXiv preprint arXiv:2506.14315}, year={2025}
+}